samvera/maintenance/README.md

 This repository holds templates and guidelines to support the maintenance of projects in the [Samvera](https://github.com/samvera) Github organization.

+## GitHub Project

+Tasks for the ongoing maintenance efforts currently being undertaken by members of the Samvera Community are tracked and regularly updated using the [Samvera Component Maintenance Project](https://github.com/orgs/samvera/projects/28/views/3).

 ## Samvera Core Components

 Samvera Core Components are defined as the following: